brunopaiva15/Redows/README.md

 ## 💿 Deployment

-To deploy and test the application, navigate to the /Redows/bin/Debug/ folder and launch "Redows.exe".
+To deploy and test the application import it, compile it and navigate to the /Redows-dev/bin/Debug/ folder and launch "Redows.exe".

 ## ✒ Authors